COVESA/iot-event-analytics/docs/README.md

 ## Data Selection

 Data is sourced via the data points and services.
 The __STL rule__ definition allow to select demanded data.
 The given data follows an __event sourcing__ retrieval semantic.
-If e.g. three data points are independendtly requested and an Boolean-OR STL rule, every single datapoint update passed the updated and the the other two last known states.
+If e.g. three data points are independently requested and an Boolean-OR STL rule, every single datapoint update passed the updated and the the other two last known states.

-Each __STL rule__ consists of a Boolean expression (AND, OR) orchestrating __contraints__.
+Each __STL rule__ consists of a Boolean expression (AND, OR) orchestrating __constraints__.
 Every __constraint__ filters on Class-level by

 - __type__ and,
 - __feature__ selector e.g.: